hiredtocode/eslint-config-hiredtocode/README.md

 <!-- @format -->

-# No-Sweat™ Eslint and Prettier Setup
+# Eslint and Prettier Setup (Forked from wesbos, edited to suits my needs)

 These are my settings for ESLint and Prettier